DCC-EX/dcc-ex.github.io/docs/index.rst

 * Built-in Automation!
 * Lively community online, and active feature development

 .. note:: DCC-EX is a major rewrite to the code.
 We started over and rebuilt it from the ground up!
-For what that means to you, click on our `Rewrite Article <about/rewrite.html>`_.
+For what that means to you, click on our :doc:`Rewrite Article <about/rewrite>`.

-Next see the `Get Started section <get-started/index.html>`_ or click next below.
+Next see the :doc:`Get Started section <get-started/index>` or click next below.

 .. toctree::
    :hidden: